Skip to main content

 Adversarial Deception-Aware Risk Architecture, v10.0

-The first proactive deception prior architecture that adjusts authority downward pre-emptively based on P(adversarial).
+A novel proactive deception prior architecture that adjusts authority downward pre-emptively based on P(adversarial).
 Implements a Deception Probability Engine computing adversarial likelihood from input distribution anomalies, temporal correlation patterns, cross-sensor consistency, and Bayesian mission history updates.
 Deception-Adjusted Authority: A_adj = A_hmaa × (1 - λ × P_deception).
 Includes Phantom Fleet detection module for AI-hallucinated hostile force scenarios.

 Deception Probability Engine A_adj Formula Phantom Fleet Detection Bayesian Update Cross-Sensor Consistency Temporal Correlation λ Sensitivity Mission History